The website: www.asylumhelpuk.org is available in 15 different languages and also has audio briefings and printable documents

 Asylum and Refugee Service

 44 South Portland Street

-Phone: 0141 222 7352
+Phone 0141 222 7352

-If you have received the Home Office decision to refuse your asylum application you should contact your legal advisor as soon as possible as there are strict timescales in which to lodge an appeal.
+If you have received a Home Office decision to refuse your asylum application you should contact your legal advisor as soon as possible as there are strict timescales in which to lodge an appeal.